Department of Agriculture

-The exact premium cost depends on the crop, county, coverage level you choose, and the type of coverage you choose, such as Yield Protection or Revenue Protection.
+The exact premium cost depends on the crop, county, coverage level you choose for the underlying policy, SCO coverage level percent you choose, and the type of coverage you choose, such as Yield Protection or Revenue Protection.
 The Federal Government pays 65 percent of the premium.
 You should talk to your crop insurance agent for more information.

 - How Do I Decide If I Should Buy SCO?